 Workers are the only true philanthropists.
-The working class gives to the capitalist class in three ways: producing surplus that is taken by the employers instead of being used to meet human needs; paying taxes that support the wealthy instead of meeting human needs; and donating to charity, so the rich and powerful do not have to pay for the misery they create.
+The working class gives to the capitalist class in three ways: producing surplus that is taken by the employers instead of being used to meet human needs; paying taxes that support the wealthy instead of meeting human needs; and donating to charity, so the rich and powerful feel even less responsibility for the misery they create.

 While workers give more to charities than corporations, our giving does not make life better.
-The more we give to charity, the more governments cut social services and transfer the money to businesses.
+The more we donate to charity, the more governments cut social services and transfer the money to business.

 Today, the richest 300 individuals in the world have as much wealth as the poorest 3 billion people (equivalent to the entire populations of India, China, Brazil and the United States).
 By 2016, just one percent of the world’s population will own more wealth than everyone else combined.
 As the rich get richer, our lives become more deprived, more difficult, and more desperate.